 Initial lures took the form of fake information regarding the virus, access to a cure, and biotech authorities communicating critical data.
 The threat types varied, but each ultimately encouraged victims to click on a link, open a document, or communicate with the sender.

-Lure Examples:
+Lure examples:

 - Business Email Compromise (BEC)